Hillsong College Harassment, Unlawful Discrimination and Sexual Misconduct Policy

 6.2 Consent

-Consent is knowing, voluntary, and clear permission by word or action, to engage in mutually agreed-upon sexual activity.
+Consent is knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity.
 Since individuals may experience the same interaction in different ways, it is the responsibility of each party to make certain that the other has consented before engaging in the activity.
 For consent to be valid there must be a clear expression in words or actions that the other individual agreed to that specific sexual conduct.
-A person cannot consent if they are unable to understand what is happening or is disoriented, helpless, asleep, or unconscious for any reason, including due to alcohol or other drugs.
+A person cannot consent if they are unable to understand what is happening or is disoriented, helpless, asleep or unconscious for any reason, including due to alcohol or other drugs.
 A person may be incapable of giving consent, where the other party has power over that person, and therefore, a significant power imbalance exists.
 A person can withdraw consent at any time during sexual activity.
 A minor below the age of consent according to state law cannot consent to sexual activity.

 7. Retaliation